mobiledgex/edge-cloud-infra/e2e-tests/edgebox/README_install_edgebox.md

   - Please delete the backups you don't need.

 Get the install_edgebox.sh script from github.com mobiledgex repo edge-cloud-infra under e2e-tests/edgebox directory.
-Save it in a directory (say edgebox) on your macbook under your home directory and run it from there,
+Save it in /tmp directory on your macbook under your home directory and run it from there,

   ./install_edgebox.sh